hmongdev/weekend-react-gallery-THJUL7-4PM/README.md

 1. There is no database component to base mode.
 All data is stored in an array on the server.
 Before you get started, add a few images to the `public/images` folder and modify the `server/modules/data.js` to include an `id`, `title`, `description` and `path for` each of your images.
 Each `id` should be a unique number (e.g. 1, 2, 3...).

-2. The queries in the `tables.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
-The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
+2. The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed for the stretch goals.
 We recommend using Postico to run those queries as that was used to create the queries

 3. Running the server code requires `nodemon`.
 If you don't already have `nodemon`, install it globally with `npm install nodemon --global`.